rangercej/Nightwolf.Certificates/README.md

 ### Factory Methods (Nightwolf.Certificates.Factories)

-There are three methods that are intended to create CAB-compliant certificates.
+There are two classes that each contain three methods that are intended to create certificate templates for root, intermediate and subscriber certificates.

-The CAB is the CA-Browser Forum, and are the body that define the requirements for root, intermediate, and subscriber certificates that are used on the public internet.
+One class, CabForum, endevours to create certificate templates that align to CAB forum certificate requirements.
+The CAB is the CA-Browser Forum, and are the body that define the requirements for all certificates that are used on the public internet.

+The other class, Basic, creates a minimum-specified certificate for each of root, intermediate and subscriber.
+As a result, the methods ask for the minimum information required for each certificate type.

-The methods available are:
+The methods available in both are:
 * `CreateCaTemplate` - creates a certificate template for a root CA certificate
 * `CreateSubCaTemplate` - creates a certificate template for a sub-CA certificate
 * `CreateSubscriberTemplate` - creates the end-user subscriber certificate